 You don’t have to be a victim of cheap and poor quality survival gear and supplies — not when your life could depend on it!

+We’ve combed through dozens of online products that we either use ourselves or have been recommended to us by others.
 Each of these prepper gifts is under $20, but the are still solid quality items, not cheap dime-store items.

 Food and Water

 1. Herb Terrarium – Small, portable, easy to use, and herbs are good for both cooking and (sometimes) herbal medicine.
 What’s not to love?

 2. LifeStraw Personal Water Filter – The LifeStraw is only for one person, but provides water immediately, no need for boiling water, adding bleach or anything else.
 It’s easy enough that even very young children can safely use one.